GSA/digitalgov.gov/content/events/2018/2018-02-14-february-plain-meeting.md

 ---

+This month, we'll be talking about volunteering for help with plainlanguage in the government.
-If you're currently volunteering for PLAIN, whether training, posting social media, or anything else, please come.
+If you're currently volunteering for PLAIN, or interested in volunteering to help with training, posting social media, or anything else, please join us.
+To volunteer, you have to be a federal employee.
-If you're interested in volunteering for PLAIN, please come.

-This meeting will be focused in person, but we'll have a conference bridge line so people who are remote can still join in the discussion.

-One thing: To volunteer, you have to be a federal employee.
-Sorry.
-We know many of you are eager to help us out, but according to our charter rules, we can only use feds.

-Be prepared to discuss what you'd like to do.
-Here are some ideas:
+Here are some of the topics we'll be discussing:

 - social media support
 - community management (posting articles to the list serv, prompting conversations)
 - helping update website using Github
-- monthly meeting coordinator (topics, space, speakers) And more!
+- monthly meeting coordinator (topics, space, speakers)
+- And more!

+This meeting will be in-person, but we'll have a conference bridge line setup for remote people to join in the discussion.